-Federal Signal Corporation, founded in 1901, was reincorporated as a Delaware corporation in 1969.
-The Company designs, manufactures and supplies a suite of products and integrated solutions for municipal, governmental, industrial and commercial customers.
-The Company's portfolio of products that it manufactures includes sewer cleaners, industrial vacuum loaders, vacuum- and hydro-excavation trucks (collectively, "safe-digging" trucks), street sweepers, road-marking and line-removal equipment, waterblasting equipment, dump truck bodies, trailers, metal extraction support equipment and safety and security systems, including technology-based products and solutions for the public safety market.
-In addition, the Company engages in the sale of parts, service and repair, equipment rentals and training as part of a comprehensive aftermarket offering to its customers.
-As of December 31, 2022, the Company operated 21 principal manufacturing facilities in five countries and provides products and integrated solutions to customers in all regions of the world.
-The Company purchases a wide variety of materials and fabricated components from around the world for use in the manufacture of its products, although the majority of its purchases in 2022 were from North American sources.
+Federal Signal, founded in 1901, was reincorporated as a Delaware corporation in 1969.
+The Company designs, manufactures, and supplies a suite of products and integrated solutions for municipal, governmental, industrial, and commercial customers.
+The Company's portfolio of products that it manufactures includes (i) vehicles and equipment for maintenance and infrastructure end-markets, including sewer cleaners, industrial vacuum loaders, vacuum- and hydro-excavation trucks (collectively, "safe-digging trucks"), street sweepers, waterblasting equipment, road-marking and line-removal equipment, dump truck bodies, trailers, metal extraction support equipment, and multi-purpose maintenance vehicles, and (ii) public safety equipment, such as vehicle lightbars and sirens, industrial signaling equipment, public warning systems, and general alarm/public address systems.
+In addition, the Company engages in the sale of parts, service and repair, equipment rentals, and training as part of a comprehensive aftermarket offering to its customers.
+As of December 31, 2024, the Company operated 23 principal manufacturing facilities in five countries and provides products and integrated solutions to customers in all regions of the world.
+The Company purchases a wide variety of materials and fabricated components from around the world for use in the manufacture of its products, although the majority of its purchases in 2024 were from North American sources.